Kinovarobotics/ros_kortex/kortex_description/readme.md

 * -->

 # Kortex Description
-This package contains the URDF (Unified Robot Description Format) and STL files for the Gen3 robot.
+This package contains the URDF (Unified Robot Description Format) and STL files for the Kortex-compatible robots and end-effectors.

 <!-- MarkdownTOC -->